Touchstone Talks: Ep 3 - What's Your Number?

 Yeah.
 Great question.

-That's okay.
 It's okay.

-because I read a McKinsey article
+But, it's funny because I read a McKinsey

-this morning about just about to me,
+article this morning about just about to

-it was highlighting two of the,
+and it was highlighting two of the,

 like, real big important issues in the